clarknelson/MusicFTP/README.md

 #### Download song

-- [ ] Client sends name of file to server [High priority]
+- [X] Client sends name of file to server [High priority]
-- [ ] Server receives song request
+- [X] Server receives song request
-- [ ] Server checks whether file exists and can be read
+- [X] Server checks whether file exists and can be read
-- [ ] Server responds with either the number of bytes in the file or a negative number indicating an error
+- [X] Server responds with either the number of bytes in the file or a negative number indicating an error
-- [ ] Server attempts to send requested file to Client
+- [X] Server attempts to send requested file to Client

-#### Multiple Clients

-- [ ] Server launches new thread for each connection accepted [Mid priority]
-- [ ] Write code in Server.java that starts ServerSocket.accept() in a new thread
-- [ ] This thread is in charge of doing the normal server/client management stuff (open output/input)
-- [ ] Maintain list of clients (Sockets) in an array for cleanup
+-
 #### Search songs

 - [X] Parse song metadata (artist, song, album, length) for searching [Mid priority]
 - [X] Allow client to search song list [Mid priority]

-#### Cleanup

-- [ ] Shutdown server/client without exceptions [low priority]
-- [ ] Exceptions are being thrown because the Socket is being closed without the stream being closed first
-- [ ] The cheap way to fix this is to remove the print messages

 #### Extras